 - An oblong pyrex dish for baking lasagna

-- Stoneware casserole dishes with lids for casseroles, baked macaroni, and baked ziti
+- Stoneware casserole dish with lid for casseroles, baked macaroni, and baked ziti

 Vegan Baking Cookbooks